MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-authentication.md

 **Set or change the password for the local administrator account**:

 If you want set or change the password after the configuration script has been run, you can do so in the administrator utility.

-1. Here's how...
+[Learn more about setting the local administrator's password.](admin-utility.md)

 <a name="ldap"></a>